Table of Contents_

 When does extended coverage make sense?

-If you are purchasing a high-value item that you intend to be using for many years, an extended coverage plan may be a wise move.
+If you purchase a high-value item that you intend to use for many years, an extended coverage plan may be a wise move.

 STAT: In retail consumer electronics, extended warranties cost 20% to 30% of the price, and give sales associates up to 15% commission at some retailers. (source)